jkempf42/kube-volttron/central-node/README.md

 After filling in the admin username and password, click *Set Master Password* and you should see the admin login page come up.

-You can view the Volttron Central dashboard web app by browsing to the URL `https://<host machine IP address>:8443/vc/index.html`.
-This will bring up the Volttron Central login page:
+You can view the Volttron Central dashboard web app by browsing to the URL `https://<web address>/vc/index.html`, where `<web address>` is either of the two addresses in the previous two sections depending on which central node deployment you used.
+This will bring up the Volttron Central dashboard login page:

 ![Volttron Central login page](image/vc-login.png)